cjohansen/replicant-docs/content/state-atom.md

 ```

 We now have a basic setup.
 You can verify that things work by updating the
-started at attribute.
+`:app/started-at` attribute.
 Evaluate the following expression in the REPL:

 ```clj
 (swap! store assoc :app/started-at (js/Date.))